 - An exhaustive list of ports (or RIBs), classified as either power or signal/control.
 Power ports shall further be classified as AC or DC power.

-Performance assessment of a NR repeater with multiple enclosures may be done separately, according to the manufacturer's choice.
+Performance assessment of a NCR with multiple enclosures may be done separately, according to the manufacturer's choice.

 A communication link used by more than one operating band, shall be assessed on all operating bands.
 Communication link(s) and/or radio performance parameters for the operating bands can during the test be assessed simultaneously or separately for each band, depending on the test environment capability.

-5.2 NR repeaters
+5.2 NCR

-The parameter used for assessment of performance of a NR repeater is the power accuracy within the operating band.
+The parameter used for assessment of performance of a NCR is the power accuracy within the operating band.

 5.3 Ancillary equipment